 - Garage apartments

 ADUs are more affordable because they are smaller in size than a full-size home or apartment.
-Tampa’s code allows ADUs to be constructed in Seminole Heights and the area around Lowry Park.
-Everywhere else in the City, ADUs may only be created for a family member and are called Extended Family Residences (EFR).
+Tampa’s code allows ADUs to be constructed in Seminole Heights, the area around Lowry Park, the East Tampa Overlay, and the Tampa Heights Overlay.
+Everywhere else in the City, ADUs may only be created for a family member and are called Extended Family Residences (EFR) and have slightly different requirements.
 The main residence must be owner-occupied.
 Other developments and use regulations apply.